xrzhuang/mapsapi/README.md

 * [ ] A map, that is centered around a certain point and zoomed in to a level you like
 * [ ] At least one marker of a point of your choosing, with a custom info window
-* [ ] Event handlers than enable you to click on your marker and see you info window
+* [ ] Event handlers that enable you to click on your marker and see you info window
 * [ ] A shape whose points are those you selected in the list above that is overlayed on the map

 **Extra Credit** A more complicated polygon, your graph centers around somewhere that isn't Dartmouth and/or style your map to make it your own :sunglasses: